 Ever wonder why children disobey?
-Or specifically why your kid does the opposite of what the Bible instructs, encourage, and commands?
+Or specifically why your kid does the opposite of what the Bible instructs, encourages, and commands?

 You know God says kids should obey their parents.
 Perhaps you can recite this verse in your sleep: